-At 85 Old Dublin Pike in Doylestown, PA, Aldie Mansion is a fitting home for Heritage Conservancy, a nonprofit membership organization whose mission is to protect our natural and historic heritage.
-Aldie’s story is rich with history and its survival is the result of a cooperative effort at preservation.
+At 85 Old Dublin Pike in Doylestown, PA, Aldie Mansion is a fitting home for Heritage Conservancy, a nonprofit membership organization whose mission is to preserve and protect our natural and historic heritage.
+Aldie’s story is rich with history, and its survival is the result of a cooperative effort at preservation.

-Today, Aldie’s rich history lives on as the headquarters of Heritage Conservancy, and venue site for weddings, parties, conferences and more.
+Today, Aldie’s rich history lives on as the adaptively reused headquarters of Heritage Conservancy and as a venue site for weddings, parties, conferences and more.

 Want to learn more about the history of this incredible building?
 Schedule a mansion tour by contacting Tammy Schane at 215-345-7020 ext.
 107. If you’d like to schedule a tour for a potential wedding or event, please contact Kim Bates at 215-348-3509.

 New to 2016: We bring you regularly scheduled tour times for Aldie Mansion!

 Aldie Mansion, 85 Old Dublin Pike, Doylestown, PA 18901